Rory Van Loo

 - Phone 617-353-7174

-Rory Van Loo is a second-year law professor whose research focuses on consumer transactions, with a particular interest in the intersection between technology and regulation.
-In each of his first two years of eligibility, he was selected through blind peer review for the Yale/Stanford/Harvard Junior Faculty Forum.
-His articles have been published or are forthcoming in the University of Pennsylvania Law Review, Duke Law Journal, UCLA Law Review, Michigan Law Review, and Columbia Law Review.
+Rory Van Loo’s research focuses on consumer transactions, with a particular interest in the intersection between technology and regulation.
+He was twice selected through blind peer review for the Harvard/Stanford/Yale Junior Faculty Forum.
+His articles have been published or are forthcoming in the Columbia Law Review, Duke Law Journal, Michigan Law Review, UCLA Law Review, University of Pennsylvania Law Review, Vanderbilt Law Review, and Virginia Law Review.

 Prior to joining BU Law, Professor Van Loo served on the implementation team that set up the Consumer Financial Protection Bureau, helping to build the framework for supervision of large banks.
 He also lectured at Harvard Law School and conducted empirical studies at McKinsey & Co. for multinational consumer companies in mergers and acquisitions, organizational design, and sales.